at-manos/flipper-swdocs/docs/environment-setup/docker-setup.md

 sidebar_position: 7
 ---

+# Compiling

-# Docker
+## Docker

-Instead of installing the toolchain manually, we are provided with a docker configuration, and this website will utilize it for ease of use.
+Instead of installing the toolchain manually, we are provided with a docker configuration, so we can use that!